MoriMidoriya/Shamir-Secret-Sharing-Login-System/README.md

 ## 📞 Contact

-*For any queries or issues, feel free to reach out or open an issue in the repository.*
+*For any queries or issues, feel free to reach out or open an issue in the repository.
+I don't bite, that's a promise*

 ---